Antarctic Wildlife

 The Polar Citizen Science Collective facilitates ship-based citizen science programmes in the polar regions.
 It was founded in 2015 by five expedition guides including friends-of-Swoop Bob Gilmore, who helps co-ordinate programs on expedition ships, and Ted Cheeseman, founder of happywhale.com.
 Together, they saw an opportunity to involve guests in scientific research.

-The collective argue that their education programs help create ambassadors, 'committed, enthusiastic and action-oriented travelers who will return home to champion for the protection of the polar regions'.
+The collective argue that their education programs help create ambassadors, 'committed, enthusiastic and action-oriented travellers who will return home to champion for the protection of the polar regions'.

 Citizen Science board on board a ship